anortham/sherpa/src/server-instructions/templates/workflow-specific/rapid-instructions.md

 - Reusable components and patterns
 - Knowledge that guides future development

-**Use `next` to progress through your Rapid Prototyping phases - you're building understanding and possibility with each experiment!**
+**Use `guide` to progress through your Rapid Prototyping phases - you're building understanding and possibility with each experiment!**